-- 3.3.1 Based on the analysis and selection criteria described above, local priorities for PSII have been set by SHSC for the period 01 January 2024 to 31 April 2025. - The priorities have been agreed with our commissioning organisation, NHS Sheffield Clinical Commissioning Group, and SHSC's Quality Assurance Committee.
-Priorities are listed in table 8 below. - Each PSII will be conducted separately, in full and to a high standard, by a team whose lead investigator is appropriately trained (see PSIRF Part C: governance arrangements for training requirements).

-3.3.4 Findings from investigations conducted from the same narrowly specified incident type will be analysed for commonalities and opportunities for system improvement.
+- 3.3.1 Based on the analysis and selection criteria described above, internal priorities for PSII have been set by SHSC for the period 01 January 2024 to 31 April 2025. - 3.3.2 The priorities have been agreed with our commissioning organisation, NHS Sheffield Clinical Commissioning Group, and SHSC's Quality Assurance Committee. - 3.3.3 Each PSII will be conducted separately, in full and to a high standard, by a team whose lead investigator is appropriately trained (see PSIRF Part C: governance arrangements for training requirements). - 3.3.4 Findings from investigations conducted from the same narrowly specified incident type will be analysed for commonalities and opportunities for system improvement.